 There’s A Lot To See Beneath The Dark Waves

-The coastal waters around Alaska are teaming with marine life including Humpback whales, harbor seals, dolphins, orcas, sea otters and sea lions, and I’m on the lookout.
+The coastal waters around Alaska are teeming with marine life including Humpback whales, harbor seals, dolphins, orcas, sea otters, and sea lions, and I’m on the lookout.

 I spot several small fish gliding through the murky tea-colored water but it’s the spiky purple and red sea urchins that catch my eye.
 Brown slug-likes sea cucumbers the size of baguette lie scattered on the seafloor.
 Clumps of golden kelp sway in the current and a pink starfish looks as if it’s waving at me from its perch on a rock.

 I maneuver around a stone reef and come face to face with dozens of clear moon jellyfish.
 Transparent mushroom blobs with tiny luminescent centers shaped like four-petaled flowers.
 A vibrant orange species known as lion’s mane floats five feet from me, its long thin tentacles trailing behind as it ripples and swells.
 Its head is the size of a soccer ball but they can get much bigger.
 The largest ever recorded was over seven feet wide.
 I’m hypnotized by its undulations then remember Chelsea, our other guide, warned that it stings.
 When the current pushes it toward me I mildly panic, propelling myself in the opposite direction squealing like an idiot.
 (Thankfully, I don’t think anyone heard me.)